ridvikpal/RainyDay/README.md

 [WeatherAPI](https://www.weatherapi.com/) for data.
 It is fully featured, easy to use, and beautifully designed.
 In addition to a full application, RainyDay also has a console client and API counterpart ([RainyDayConsoleClientAPI](https://github.com/ridvikpal/RainyDayConsoleClientAPI)).
-This is if you want a console version of RainyDay or a Java API to use in your own code.
+That is if you want a console version of RainyDay or a Java API to use in your own code.
 I have extensively detailed the backend API design for RainyDay in that GitHub repo, if you would like to study that.

 <div align="center">